 However, after the malfunction took place, it became unusable.
 In the later years, Soviet Union launched Salyut 3, Salyut 4, Salyut 5, Salyut 6 and Salyut 7.

 Launched in 1972, the space station built by the Soviet Union.
 DOS launched in four different stations.
 The program’s purpose was to conduct astrophysical, technical, scientific and medical research.

-DOS 2 was launched as a part of the Salyut program.
+DOS 2 was a launch as a part of the Salyut program.
 The space station soon malfunctioned.
 Losing its control, the spacecraft failed to reach the Earth’s orbit.

-Skylab is the first space station launched by NASA.
+Skylab is the first space station to launch by NASA.
 Launched on 14 May 1973.
 The space station orbited the Earth for six long years.
 It later re-entered the Earth atmosphere.
 Eventually, dispersing the Indian ocean’s debris.

 Within its life period, astronomers and researchers conducted 270 experiments.
 The experiments include research in life sciences, biomedical, material processing, solar astronomy and several other fields.

 In the recent press conference held in New Delhi, Chairmen of ISRO, Dr K Sivan discussed about their upcoming project.
 He stated that for this project, they will not be tethering up with the International Space Station.